Laleh-S/pac-man-game/README.md

 ## What I learned

 I learned the importance of good planning and time management in advance.
 I started working on the game without creating a reset button from the start.
 It was only in the last week of the project when I realised that.
-Unfortunatly this caused me a lot of headache and influenced the final result.
+Unfortunately this caused me a lot of headache and influenced the final result.
 When I was creating the ghost I thought creating one ghost to start with and the rest are going to be the same.
 I was very wrong because that was causing a lot of repetition in my code and that was a wrong practice.

 As well as everything else I learned a lot about Pac-Man game especially the ghosts moving pattern by reading the following source: https://dev.to/code2bits/pac-man-patterns--ghost-movement-strategy-pattern-1k1a